A1.29: Physical states and sensations

 Ik kreeg een leuk ... voor mijn verjaardag.

-(I received a nice little present for my birthday.)
+(I got a nice little present for my birthday.)

 6. Boom: